 No matter what age you are when you start your retirement planning, these strategies for wealth-building are recommended by most financial planners to ensure you have enough savings for a nest egg that will have you living comfortably when you hit retirement age:

 According to every financial professional you ask, it is a non-negotiable requirement that you pay off all of your debt before entering into retirement.
 And the sooner you pay off your debt before retiring, the better, as any of the money you put towards your debt can be rerouted to build on your savings.

 When you are early in the process of saving enough money for retirement, it’s essential to equally invest your efforts in both saving and paying off your debt.
 Your debt should not comprise the money you set aside for retirement spending.

-However, you should prioritize your high-interest debt, like bad credit online loans, over everything else, as the longer you take to pay it off, the more money it costs you.
+However, you should prioritize your high-interest debt, like bad credit online loans, over everything else, such as payday loans and cash advance loans.
+As the longer you take to pay it off, the more money it costs you.
 Once those have been taken care of, you can equally divide the money you save for retirement and spend, minimizing debt.

 Adjust Your Current Budget

 Having a comfortable retirement savings with ample annual spending money requires a fair amount of sacrifice in your current financial life.
 This is especially true if you wish to retire early.